 A HISTORY OF RESULTS

-Working with the Bedford Town Board, Chris has delivered tremendous progress on critical issues including the climate crisis, immigration, housing, and clean water infrastructure.
+Working with the Bedford Town Board, Chris delivered tremendous progress on critical issues including the climate crisis, immigration, housing, and clean water infrastructure.

 While the climate crisis is global, the town is attacking the problem locally, reducing carbon emissions over 40% through increases in renewable electricity, single-stream recycling, and energy-efficient homes.

-Chris partnered with the County government and the African American Antioch Baptist Church in Bedford Hills to build affordable housing.
+Chris partnered with the County government and the Antioch Baptist Church in Bedford Hills to build affordable housing.
 Critics said the required timeline was too short and the units would never be built, but Chris pushed the team hard, including convening forty 7:00 a.m. meetings, and those units exist today.

 Chris championed one of the strongest immigrant protection policies in Westchester, passing it with bipartisan support, protecting the rights of Bedford’s residents regardless of immigration status.